Chapter 17: Long Live the King

 “An excellent idea.
 My nobles also play.
 I could invite them regularly.”

-“Sire, I am here to serve you,” Blackhawk responded, bowing his head, “but must return to my duties, otherwise people will talk.
+“Sire, I am here to serve you,” Blackhawk responded, bowing his head, “but must return to my duties; people will talk.
 What shall I tell them you commanded?”

-“That I wish to have a great feast at our next stop in the public square.
+“That I wish to have a grand feast at our next stop in the public square.
 All should attend, noble and commoner alike.”

-Sagen wasn’t prepared for the reception awaiting him as they neared Lexandria.
-In many cases, his entourage had surprised the lords they were visiting.
+Sagen marveled at the reception awaiting him as they neared Lexandria.
+Most times, his entourage had surprised the lords they were visiting.
 Others had a scant few hours’ warning due to alert sentries.
-However, it was evident even before entering Gregory Locke’s domain that preparations had been going on for days, possibly since the Royal Tour began.
+However, it was clear even before entering Gregory Locke’s domain that preparations had been going on for days, possibly since the royal tour began.

-Three dozen men sourced from every southern noble household had ridden out to provide an honor guard, intercepting the royal caravan a day from Fairness Crossing.
+Three dozen men from noble households greeted the royal caravan a day away from Fairness Crossing.
 Its leader was Gregory’s eldest son and heir, Danyth, a handsome lad half the king’s age.
 With long flaxen hair, a neatly trimmed beard, and a suntanned face, he was typical of that family.

 “I apologize for the paucity of this small reception, Your Majesty–”